lrcouto/MiniRT/README.md

 September 12th 2020 - Created function to verify if the input file extension is valid, and started implementing vector operations.
 Trying to reorganize the project a little bit but having a lot of trouble with the Makefile.
 Incredibly frustrating.

 September 13th 2020 - After one poorly-slept night, Makefile now works to compile files in separate folders, allowing us to organize the project much better.
 Wrote vector operations and did initial tests on putting pixels on a canvas based on a vector trajectory.
-The result is the following.